 Since Instagram focuses on the visual, the most important element of your Instagram ads is, you guessed it - the content.
 Within the Ads Manager, you can choose to use a single image, a selection of images or a video, paired with text and a call to action.
-Similar to Facebook Ads [add link to FB pillar page], there are a number of different options to choose from:
+Similar to Facebook Ads, there are a number of different options to choose from:

 Video content is becoming increasingly popular and is a good way to capture users' interest.
 For a business, Video Ads can be a great tool to effectively communicate the brand story or specific products or services.
 Instagram allows videos from 3 seconds to 60 seconds and as the feed will automatically crop your image to a square, it is good to resize the video specifically for Instagram.

 If one photo or video isn’t enough to effectively communicate your message, the Carousel Ad option allows you to add multiple photos that users can swipe through.
 It’s great for showcasing a series of visuals, e.g. different products or services.